h5bp/html5-boilerplate/src/doc/usage.md

 Cool, right? _It is_.
-That said, the smart defaults, baseline elements, default attribute values and various other utilities that HTML5 Boilerplate offers can serve as the foundation for whatever you're interesting in building.
+That said, the smart defaults, baseline elements, default attribute values and various other utilities that HTML5 Boilerplate offers can serve as the foundation for whatever you're interested in building.

 Even the basic use-case of a simple static site can be enhanced by manipulating the code through an automated build process.
 Moving up in complexity HTML5